 Savvy Networking Etiquette for the Business Minded

-- Bring plenty of business cards.
+Bring plenty of business cards.
 Running out of business cards will prevent you from leaving people with a means to contact you.
-If a person has your business card on hand they'll also be able to remember who you are and what you do.
+If a person has your business card on hand, they'll be able to remember who you are and what you do.
 Don't rely on little pieces of paper or napkins that can get lost.

-- Use exit lines to gracefully end a conversation.
-Not only do you need to say hello, you need to say goodbye.
-An exit line will help you say goodbye gracefully and leave on a positive note.
-Don't be sneaky or strive for cleverness, just be sincere: You can simply say, "Nice talking to you," "Good to see you," or "It was a pleasure meeting you, I hope to see you again soon".
+Use exit lines to gracefully end a conversation.
+Not only do you need to say hello, but you also need to say goodbye.
+An exit line will help you say goodbye gracefully, and leave on a positive note.
+Don't be sneaky or strive for cleverness, just be sincere.
+You can simply say, "Nice talking to you," "Good to see you," or "It was a pleasure meeting you, I hope to see you again soon".